Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 2. AzureServiceTokenProvider cannot find the path for Azure CLI.
 AzureServiceTokenProvider finds Azure CLI at its default install locations.
 If it cannot find Azure CLI, please set environment variable **AzureCLIPath** to the Azure CLI installation folder.
 AzureServiceTokenProvider will add the environment variable to the Path environment variable.

+3. Unauthorized access response when trying to access/set keys when you have multiple Azure subscriptions.
+Make sure you set the subscription with Key Vault to be the default using the command: **az account set --subscription <subscription-id>**.
+If no output is seen, then it succeeded.
+Verify the right account is no the default using **az account list**.

 ### Common issues when deployed to Azure App Service:

 1. MSI is not setup on the App Service.